-The ICA is the Arizona state agency that administers the workers’ compensation system.
+The ICA is the Arizona state agency that administers the workers compensation laws.
 It has various functions.
 Its Claims Department issues Notices of Average Monthly Wage and Unscheduled Permanent Awards.
 Its Hearing Division resolves disputes between injured workers and their employers’ insurance carriers.

 Disputes are adjudicated at hearings conducted by ICA administrative law judges, who are impartial and do not provide legal advice.
 You will almost certainly need an attorney to represent you at these hearings, since insurance carriers are always represented.

-The main thing to know about workers’ comp insurance is that the insurer is paid by and works for the employer, not the injured worker.
+The main thing to know about workers compensation insurance is that the insurer is paid by and works for the employer, not the injured worker.
 The insurance company defends the employer against your claim in ICA proceedings.
 If there’s a legitimate basis for denying your claim or terminating your benefits, the insurer will use it against you.